-We arrive at the site just in time for the first tour and were lucky because their were only eight people total.
-In this huge indoor excavation site archeologist have found not only 59 Columbian Mammoth and Wooly Mammoth, they have also found large bears, camels, wolves and many other animals buried here.
+We arrive at the site just in time for the first tour and were lucky because there were only eight people total.
+In this huge indoor excavation site archeologists have found not only 59 Columbian Mammoth and Wooly Mammoth, but they have also found large bears, camels, wolves, and many other animals buried here.

 Here are some facts that the girls thought were interesting:

-Huggs loved learning that all the mammoth in the sink hole were all juveniles and all male, they have found no females.
-They found fossilized poop, and that you could see where the mammoths walked across the water.
-Munchy thought is was neat that all the mostly complete skeletons had names like: Maury Antoinette (he was originally Marie but found out he was boy), Beauty, Joe were some other names.
-Which ever crew discovers the mammoth get to name it.
-They got to hold a giant femur which lucky was only a cast and not the real thing because it would have weighted several hundred pounds.
+Hugs loved learning that all the mammoths in the sinkhole were all juveniles and all male, they have found no females.
+They found fossilized poop, and you could see where the mammoths walked across the water.
+Munchy thought it was neat that all the most complete skeletons had names like Maury Antoinette (he was originally Marie but found out he was a boy), Beauty, and Joe were some other names.
+Whichever crew discovers the mammoth gets to name it.
+They got to hold a giant femur which lucky was only a cast and not the real thing because it would have weighed several hundred pounds.
 We learned that there were two different kids of mammoths (Columbian and Woolly) they were the same size as juveniles but the Columbians grew to be twice as big as the Woolly.
-The only predators they found were the short face bear.
+The only predators they found were the short-face bear.
 They have also found North American camels (which are extent) and prier dogs which are alive today.

 Why did they go extent?
 If they use every part of the bison what is the bladder used for?
-How big are baby bison when they are born?
-Why do they heard them into Custer Park in the fall?
-How does heard protect their young from predators?
-Cows do the same thing?
+How big is baby bison when they are born?
+Why do they hear them into Custer Park in the fall?
+How do heard protect their young from predators?
+Do cows do the same thing?
 Why did we call them buffallo?